 - Gaia Herbs Golden Milk

-- Simply heat 1 cup of your favorite milk.
+- Heat 1 cup of your favorite milk.

 - Whisk in 1 serving Gaia Herbs Golden Milk.

-- Heat, stirring often, until mixture is quite warm but not boiling.
+- Continue to heat, stirring often, until the mixture is quite warm but not boiling.

-- Remove from heat, then pour into a cup and savor immediately.
+- Remove from heat, pour into a cup, and savor immediately.